MicrosoftDocs/sql-docs/azure-sql/database/troubleshoot-common-connectivity-issues.md

 For this scenario, if you want to take full advantage of idle connection recovery retries, your chosen values should satisfy the following condition:
 `Command Timeout > (ConnectRetryCount - 1) * ConnectionRetryInterval`

-For example, if the count is 3 and the interval is 10 seconds, a command timeout lower than 20 seconds wouldn't give enough time for the third and final retry to connect.
-(3 - 1) * 10 = 20  Also, consider that the command itself needs time to execute after the connection has been recovered.
+For example, if the count is 3 and the interval is 10 seconds, a command timeout lower than 20 seconds wouldn't give enough time for the third and final retry to connect: (3 - 1) * 10 = 20`

+Also, consider that the command itself needs time to execute after the connection has been recovered.

+> [!NOTE]
+> The duration provided in the scenarios are just for demonstration purposes.
+The detection times in both scenarios depend on the underlying infrastructure.

 <a id="connection-versus-command" name="connection-versus-command"></a>